 Being honest can be difficult for me, especially when I’m afraid I might hurt someone’s feelings.
 I was recently asked to give peer feedback.
 The positive feedback was easy: “Yes, I definitely want to work on a project with her again.
 She’s accountable and dependable.
 She demonstrates excellent domain knowledge.”
 However, the constructive feedback was difficult—so hard I didn’t want to send it.
-I’m a tough grader and tend to be brutally honest.
-My manager, Brad, knows me well and has quickly learned about my transparency.
+I’m a tough grader and tend to be very honest.
+My manager knows me well and has quickly learned about my transparency.
 He once said to me, “You’re never at a loss for words.”
 Before sending my constructive peer review, I opened a chat session with Brad.

-“I feel uncomfortable with this review.
-How’s it going to be communicated and used?”
+“I feel uncomfortable with this review,” I asked.
+“How’s it going to be communicated and used?”

 Honesty is powerful.
 It can detract and demotivate… even obliterate… but it can add great value when done right.
 Honesty is crucial in our business—it’s how we help our clients and peers succeed, and thus, how we succeed in return.
 You might be amazed at how often we say things, behind closed doors, like “We have to be ‘good consultants’ here and not say what they want to hear but what they need to hear… that’s the expectation when people hire us.”

 In the first Think Session with a new client, we introduce our idea of a “Creative Partnership”—hinging upon the desire to give mutual, open and honest feedback.
 I explain, “Sometimes we’re going to push back, and other times we want you to push back.
 It’s got to be a two-way street for all of us to create and deliver outstanding results.”
 It’s a partnership, and at the foundation of any successful partnership is trust.

-If something is “constructive”, it means it’s something I can build on or a tool I can work with.
+If something is “constructive,” it means it’s something I can build on or a tool I can work with.
 Constructive communication is the difference between “I don’t like it,” and “that function is too critical to be hidden beneath the fold.”

 Also, like a true partnership, communication must be a two-way street to really succeed.
-Timely, constructive and useful feedback will always be tempered by the response of the recipient.
+Timely, constructive, and useful feedback will always be tempered by the response of the recipient.
 From experience I can say that if my feedback is consistently received defensively, I’ll reflexively stop being so honest to avoid the unpleasantness.

 It often takes a concerted effort and mutual agreement to establish and actively maintain that two-way street.

 When Russ asked me to write this post, I was in the midst of preparing for (an amazing) trip to Australia.
 I quickly emailed him back, “Sure, I love writing when I’m on vacation.”
-My phone rang a couple of minutes later…
+My phone rang a couple of minutes later.

-Me: Yes, seriously, I actually love to write when I’m on a plane with few distractions.
+“Yes, seriously,” I said.
+“I actually love to write when I’m on a plane with few distractions.”

-Russ: OK, cool—because that sounded crazy sarcastic.
-Not that I would have blamed you!
+“OK, cool—because that sounded crazy sarcastic,” Russ responded.
+“Not that I would have blamed you!”

-The more time I spent thinking about this post, the more I thought it would be so boring and obvious…I wondered who would want to read it.
+The more time I spent thinking about this post, the more I thought it would be so boring and obvious.
+I wondered who would want to read it.
 But you know what?
 I changed my mind because honesty is important to my colleagues, my clients, and myself.
 It’s a stated core value at Think Company, we check ourselves against it, and I love that.
 It’s a big reason why I love what I do, and I know it contributes to my success doing it.
 When my partner asks me “How was your day?” most days I can honestly say, “It was awesome.”
 Again, that doesn’t happen by accident.